Aladdin (2011 musical): Australia, New Zealand, and Singapore (2016–2019)

 Aladdin had its Australian premiere in Sydney at the Capitol Theatre on August 11, 2016, played until February 19, 2017.
-Australian native Ainsley Melham originated the role of Aladdin alongside American actors Arielle Jacobs as Princess Jasmine and Michael James Scott as Genie.
+Australian actor Ainsley Melham originated the role of Aladdin alongside American actors Arielle Jacobs as Princess Jasmine and Michael James Scott as Genie.
 Following performances in Sydney, Aladdin opened at Her Majesty's Theatre in Melbourne on April 15, 2017.
 The Sydney and Melbourne productions performed an autism-friendly adaptation of the show which had the "removal of strobe lighting and pyrotechnics, reduction of any jarring sounds and house lights being dimmed (instead of off)" to provide a more supportive environment for autistic patrons.
 In 2018, the Australian tour included stops at Brisbane and Perth.
 In 2019, the show then transferred to a New Zealand production, playing Auckland, before a run at the Adelaide Festival Theatre in Adelaide in April.
 It transferred to Singapore to conclude its tour on September 1, 2019.

 On February 15 and 19, 2019, respectively, Michael James Scott and Ainsley Melham transferred to the Broadway company of the show, where they were reunited with Arielle Jacobs who had joined the Broadway cast in February 2018.
-This casting decision made the Broadway lead the same as the lead of the original Australian cast.
+This casting decision made the Broadway leads the same as the leads of the original Australian cast.